Want to create an itinerary from this post?

 The Commonwealth is always buzzing with concerts and performances from prominent talented artists.

 Sports Fans, of course I didn’t forget you!
 From hanging out at local sports bars to watching a Red Sox game at Fenway, the friendly-competition vibe is everywhere.
-Even if you’re not into sports, like me, you will find yourself picking teams, enjoying the energetic setting, and perhaps crushing on the ‘infamous’ Tom Brady… just a little.
+Even if you’re not into sports, like me, you will find yourself picking teams and enjoying the energetic setting.

 Photo Credit: Norman Rockwell Museum